Published by Christina Riley. Last Updated on February 26, 2024.

 - Though there were plenty of issues during the Parkway’s development, this route is a huge economic driver, bringing thousands of people each year.

 Before we get into stops, these Blue Ridge Parkway highlights are a great summary, if you’re looking at this wonderful road from a glance.

-- Diverse and protected ecosystems, which culminate each spring through summer and fall with beautiful flowers and foliage.
+- Diverse and protected ecosystems culminate each spring through summer and fall with beautiful flowers and foliage.

-- Some of the world’s oldest mountains, including Mount Mitchell, the highest mountain in the Eastern United States.
+- Stops along the Blue Ridge Parkway include some of the world’s oldest mountains, including Mount Mitchell, the highest mountain in the Eastern United States.

-- Linville Gorge, the deepest gorge east of the Grand Canyon and home to old-growth forests rarely seen in the southeastern US.
+- Linville Gorge is the deepest gorge east of the Grand Canyon and is home to old-growth forests rarely seen in the southeastern US.